-The State would evaluate the best way to implement this program to ensure appropriate service delivery and alignment to the member's care plan.
+The State would evaluate the best way to implement this program to ensure appropriate service delivery and alignment to the member's care plan including alignment with other services the member is already receiving.
 The pilot program would be implemented in coordination with the managed care organizations.
 The State plans to leverage the experience of the Division of Developmental Disabilities, which has experience providing similar therapies through the Supports and CCP programs.